The great EURO 6 scam

 Rudolf, and as you know, the dangerous PM2.5 is just one of the no way problems.
 The highly complicated and expensive diesel technology got increased consumption/CO2 emission, ammonia emission and the most tricky one; the N2O which has an extreamly increased part in the NOx emission, what is a badly news for global warming, since it is counted to the GHG gases by a multiplier of 300....
 But for the owners the increasing service costs will threaten most!
 Let's go for the affordable LNG/LCNG/CNG!

-They simply look for wiggle room to serve to the markets what it wants.
-A subterfuge that allows our policy makers to pretend that they are doing something to protect us from toxic fumes, the logistics industry to soldier on and the general public to gently forget about the very thing that kicks us to death.
+They simply look for wiggle room to serve the markets what they want.
+A subterfuge that allows our policymakers to pretend that they are doing something to protect us from toxic fumes, the logistics industry to soldier on, and the general public to gently forget about the very thing that kicks us to death.

-The diesel engine has run its course and we must come to the realization that we cannot continue building our transport world on it.
+The diesel engine has run its course and we must realize that we cannot continue building our transport world on it.
 It’s the 21st century so we should leave this 19th-century technology behind us.
 Time for LNG to come before the curtain as it reliably takes care of all the above and much more in terms of a clean exhaust.

 And we can have it right now without paying a premium.
 How serious are we with getting EURO 6 to life?